wizlab-it/dyspatcher/README.md

 Encryption uses RSA-OAEP, and signature uses RSA-PSS with SHA256.

-The server generates the local (administrator) keys when started.
+The server generates by default the local (administrator) keys when started.
+Custom keys can be used specifying the Private Key file with **--admin-private-key** (see [Administrator interface](#administrator-interface))

 When a chat client is opened (in the web browser), the encryption keys are generated.
 When connecting to the service, the public key is sent and shared with the other connected users (unless the *--only-admin* switch is set when starting the server).